tecwindow/SoundTranscriber/documentation/en/SoundTranscriberUserGuide.md

 ## special thanks:

-- Many thanks to Riad Assoum for translating Sound Transcriber into French, translating the user guide into English and proofreading the program's English and Arabic strings.
+- Many thanks to Riad Assoumfor translating Sound Transcriber into French, translating the user guide into English and proofreading the program's English and Arabic strings.
-- Many thanks to Danil Kostenkov for translating Sound Transcriber and changelog into Russian.
 - Many thanks to Georgiana Frincu for translating Sound Transcriber into Spanish.
+- Many thanks to Danil for translating Sound Transcriber into Russian.